morevna6/Amoc-Research-Program/PROJECT_STATUS.md

 **Status:** Active
 **Last updated:** 16 August 2026
-**Current phase:** Phase 0 — Research Framework **Current module:** Module 0.1 — Project Philosophy **Current milestone:** 0.1.3 — Research Objectives **Next milestone:** 0.1.4 — Scope and Limitations
+**Current phase:** Phase 0 — Research Framework **Completed module:** Module 0.1 — Project Philosophy **Current module:** Module 0.2 — Scientific Methodology **Current milestone:** Module 0.1 completed
+**Next milestone:** Begin Module 0.2 — Scientific Methodology

 ---

 ## Current Position

-The AMOC Research Program is currently establishing its project philosophy before proceeding to scientific methodology, literature management, foundational Earth-system study, or computational analysis.
+The AMOC Research Program has completed its first full module:

+> **Module 0.1 — Project Philosophy**

-The project is still within:
+The project remains within:

 > **Phase 0 — Research Framework**

-The active module is:

-> **Module 0.1 — Project Philosophy**

-This module defines:
+Module 0.1 established the philosophical foundation of the programme by defining:

 * why the project exists;
 * why the AMOC and the chosen research approach are significant;
-* what the programme intends to achieve;
+* what the programme intends to accomplish;
 * what falls inside and outside its scope;
 * whom the research is intended to serve;
-* how the programme may develop over time.
+* how the programme is intended to develop over time.

-Three of the six planned sections of Module 0.1 have now been completed.
+All six planned sections of Module 0.1 have now been completed.

+The programme is therefore ready to proceed to:

+> **Module 0.2 — Scientific Methodology**

+The focus now shifts from defining **what kind of research programme this should be** to defining **how scientific research within the programme should actually be conducted**.

 ---